ITMO-NSS-team/MANUL/README.md

 ## Manifold Und Learning - MANUL

-**MANUL** - framework for manifold learning.
+**MANUL** - tool for extracting topology from data as a graph structure and associated model regularization .
 Application assume new approach to build the neighborhood graph in an initial feature space.
 Evolutionary algorithm extract
  geometry and topology from the data and a specific model.
 It is used as alternative